Page 2: - Dominican Republic - Tropical Motorcycle Adventure /w Pics -

 - Sharp Swiss army knife: For anything

-At the last second, I grab two sanitary towelettes.
+At the last second I grab two sanitary towelettes.
 Heidi says “Those are our last two!”
-I tell her that I do not plan to use them but just incase I need to clean a compound fracture or something.
-She agrees and says “Well OK, but only for a compound fracture” We laugh…
+I reply “I don’t plan to use them, but just incase I need to clean a compound fracture or something” She agrees “Well OK, but only for a compound fracture” We laugh…

-I investigated the entrance to a trail up into the Cordillera Septentrional mountains a few days ago.
-The map I have shows a trail going across the mountains and connecting to a paved road on the other side but it was not clear where it starts.
-I think it starts at the village Bombita.
-In Bombita a few days ago, I talked with a group of locals who had chairs set up along the trail and they told me that yes, this trail goes all the way up into the mountains and goes a long way.
-They were very friendly to me and I was glad I stopped the bike and talked with them.
-Today on my way out, I see the same group, about a dozed people.
-I paused to thank them for helping me the other day.
-Every single face lit up with a big smile.
-Bombita is just a small community with maybe two dozen homes and a store or two.
+Investigating the entrance to a trail up into the Cordillera Septentrional Mountains a few days ago, my map shows a trail going across the mountains and connecting to a paved road on the other side but it is not clear where it starts.
+My thought is it starts at the village Bombita.
+In Bombita I talk with a group of locals who have chairs set up along the trail.
+They tell me that yes, this trail goes all the way up into the mountains and goes a long way.
+They are very friendly, I am glad I stopped the bike and took the time to talk.
+Today on my way out the same group, about a dozen people, are at the same place.
+I pause to thank them for helping me the other day, every face lights up with a big smile.

 I pass another small home on my way up.
 There is no electricity up here.

-Soon all the piglets rush over to its mother.
+All the piglets rush over to its mother.

-The trail improved as I ride further but we had torrential rains all night last night and everywhere is slippery.
+The trail improves as I ride further but we had torrential rains all night last night and everywhere is slippery.
 I meet several small road bikes.
 Sometimes when they are riding 2-up the passenger hops off in the slick spots.

-Today is Sunday so I am hoping to meet up with some groups of people hanging out.
-Heidi and I worked on my Spanish phrases to hopefully convince people into letting me take a photo of them and to help me not feel like a jerk for doing so.
+Today is Sunday so it should be a good day to meet people.
+Heidi and I worked on my Spanish phrases to hopefully convince people into letting me take a photo of them and to help me not feel like a jerk for doing so. “hola!
+Buenos dias” (smile and wave) “soy esquitor por sitio de web para viajero aventura. gusto sacar photo personas amable de republica dominicana” This is what I think I said “Hello!
+Good morning.
+I am a writer for a website for adventure travelers.
+I like to take photos of the nice people of the Dominican Republic”

 (Anyone who can really speak Spanish, please help me out here so I can get these phrases down better :)